 This is a crucial step if you want to be a successful self-directed learner.
 Going to school forces you to structure your time because you have to show up for class.
 When you’re learning online, you need to create a similar structure by committing yourself to a weekly schedule.

-I recommend using a tool like Google Calendar and a project management tool like Asana.
-You should set aside blocks of time where you can spend time learning without any interruptions.
 Ideally, set aside 2-3 hours at a time and take short breaks every half hour or hour.
 You should also set reminders to review your notes and memorize key information you will need later.

 It also helps to set up a time at the end of each week so you can review your progress and make sure you’re on track to achieving your goal.
 If you’re not on track then you may have to adjust your self-directed learning plan to be more realistic.